Configure player

 So some of the common properties that we define are obviously the name of the entity or object.
 Devices have manufacturer and model names and SysX IDs, as I just mentioned in the previous example.
 Some other slightly obscure but actually kind of important properties that I'll get into a little later are the maximum transmission speed to a device.

-Before we had high-speed transport media other than the MIDI cable, this wasn't really an issue because the MIDI cable could only go at its speed.
+And before we had high-speed transport media other than the MIDI cable, this wasn't really an issue because, you know, the MIDI cable could only go at its speed.
 But now that we have things like USB devices in between our computer and our MIDI cables, it's important that the computer not send more than 31,250 bytes per second, the speed of MIDI, to an old MIDI device.

 One important thing that's illustrated here is that a number of the MIDI calls, I think it's all in the property world, will return core foundation objects.
 And when you get a core foundation object back from a MIDI API, it's your responsibility to release it because you're being given a new reference to it.